judka-uriel/uriel-book/uriel_en.md

 Unfortunately, there still remain ships that neither approach the light themselves nor allow others to do so.
 Many Middle Eastern ships neighboring Israel have the opportunity to see the light within the framework of monotheism.
-Yet instead of moving toward the light, they prefer to conduct constant piratical raids on the Israeli fleet, continually obstructing Israel's voyage toward the light through terrorist attacks.
+Yet instead of moving toward the light, they prefer to conduct unceasing piratical raids on the Israeli fleet, continually obstructing Israel's voyage toward the light through terrorist attacks.